shawn-hillstrom/prototype-rest-api/README.md

 **community/posts/questions**
 - POST - create new question
-- GET - view all questions
+- GET - view a question based on id or view all questions if no query is specified

 **community/posts/responses**
 - POST - create new response
-- GET - view a set of responses given a question id or all responses if no query is specified
+- GET - view a set of responses given a response id or a question id, or all responses if no query is specified

 **community/posts/bookmarks**
 - POST - create new bookmark